kadinsayani/lxd/doc/api-extensions.md

 ## `gpu_cdi_amd`

 Adds support for using the Container Device Interface (CDI) specification to configure AMD GPU passthrough in LXD containers.
 The `id` field of GPU devices now accepts CDI identifiers (for example, `amd.com/gpu=gpu{INDEX}`) for containers, in addition to DRM card IDs.

+(extension-clustering-control-plane)=
+## `clustering_control_plane`

+Adds a new `control-plane` cluster member role that can be manually assigned to designate which members participate in Raft consensus.
+Control plane mode is inactive by default until the number of members assigned the `control-plane` role reaches 3 or more.
+During this inactive period, all cluster members are eligible for automatic promotion to database roles.
+Once control plane mode activates, only members with the `control-plane` role are eligible to become voters, standbys, or the database leader.
+Members without the `control-plane` role are automatically assigned the `RAFT_SPARE` role and are excluded from automatic promotion to database roles, enabling safe scaling of cluster members without affecting quorum.

+If fewer than 3 members are assigned the `control-plane` role, all members remain eligible for automatic promotion to database roles, maintaining backwards compatibility with existing cluster behavior.

+The `control-plane` role is displayed alongside the database role (`database-leader`, `database-voter`, `database-standby`) for members participating in Raft.

+The role also controls internal event routing:
+- When control plane mode is active, members with the `control-plane` role act as event hubs.
+- When control plane mode is inactive, the cluster uses full-mesh event connectivity.

+These behaviors are applied asynchronously on heartbeat.
+Role changes are detected on the next heartbeat cycle, and control-plane mode activation or deactivation triggers automatic role rebalancing.

+The `event-hub` role is deprecated in favor of the functionally equivalent `control-plane` role.

+For more information, see {ref}`dqlite-internals-lxd-cluster-roles` and {ref}`cluster-manage-control-plane`.